Advertisement

 How do I tell my dog no?

-Most people tend to use the word “No”, but many dog trainers believe that this involves negative punishment and can be a harmful way to train dogs.
+Most people tend to use the word “No”, but many dog trainers believe this involves negative punishment and can be a harmful way to train dogs.
 Your dog essentially just wants your approval.
-Instead of constantly saying “No” to your dog or raising your voice at them, you will likely have more success if you teach your dog a no signal which tells them to immediately stop whatever they are doing when they here it.
+Instead of constantly saying “No” to your dog or raising your voice at them, you will likely have more success if you teach your dog a no signal, which tells them to immediately stop whatever they are doing when they hear it.
 A good command to use is “Leave”.
 For example:

 • Have your dog’s favourite dog treats to hand so you’ll get their full attention